LFC MI Ann Arbor Director of Coaching

 In addition to his collegiate coaching experience, Justin has spent the last ten years coaching youth soccer at North Hunterdon SC in New Jersey, ENCO United in Pennsylvania, and the last five years with the Dexter-based Michigan Thunder FC.
 He also has been their Director of Coaching.

-Justin lives in Dexter with his wife Joci and their young daughter Julien.
+Justin lives in Dexter with his wife Joci and their daughter Julien and son Jonah.

 What it means to represent LFC